Skip to Content

 Unlike Worcestershire sauce, it does not use anchovies as a base.
 It is vegetarian, vegan and gluten-free, and it is delicious.

-I use it here as I want to keep this recipe vegetarian friendly, you could use Worcestershire sauce, it give a different flavour and both options are delicious.
+I use it here as I want to keep this recipe vegetarian-friendly.
+You could use Worcestershire sauce, which gives a different flavour, and both options are delicious.
+You could also use mushroom ketchup.

 Do I have to use English mustard?